Volodya1989/gt-accesibility-html/README.md

 ## Credits

-This was a solo project comlepeted as homework for the Georgia Tech, FullStack Flex program.
+This was a solo project comlepeted by Volodymyr Petrytsya as homework for the Georgia Tech, FullStack Flex program.

 ## MIT License